Personal Injury Glossary with Definitions

 Wage Loss

 Money not made in your job while you are off work because of an event, often an accident.
+If you have wage loss, then demand the insurance company pay you for it.

 Workers Compensation

 Job injury coverage and benefits for the injured worker.
 Also known as Labor and Industries (L&I).
-See L&I Benefits for more details than you thought possible
+See L&I Benefits for more details than you thought possible.

 Free Case Evaluation Form